Symptoms of monkeypox can include:

 More information on Ebola can be found at:

 Did you know in 1918, more people died of influenza than in all of World War I?

+Foodborne Illness, commonly referred to as Food Poisoning, is caused by consuming food contaminated with bacteria, viruses, parasites or toxins which can be present in undercooked or improperly prepared food.
 Water and other beverages can be contaminated with E. coli, giardia, legionella and more.
 For more information on water-related disease and contaminants visit this site.

 Be sure to see our Power Outage page on information for keeping your food safe when the lights go out.